 The last ‘hard-to-spot in the reeds’ bird on our list is a winter visitor in our counties.
-Bitterns are herons that are well-camouflaged in amongst reeds with their streaky buffy and brown plumage.
-They’re often easiest to see when they fly over the reeds before descending down again to hunt for fish.
+Bitterns are herons that are well-camouflaged in amongst reeds with their streaky, buff and brown plumage.
+They’re often easiest to see when they fly over the reeds before descending down to hunt for fish.

 In spring the males make a booming noise to attract a mate, which can carry far over the reeds.

 Linnets are small finches that gather in large flocks in winter.
 They are on the British Trust for Ornithology’s red list as a bird of conservation concern as the population in the UK has fallen in the last few decades.

 Wells Farm is a working farm that’s run by BBOWT in harmony with nature.
 Seed-bearing crops grown here provide food and shelter for linnets and other finches during the cold months.

 This bunting used to be abundant in hedges and farms across the UK, however, populations have declined dramatically, more than halving since 1970.
 This is largely due to changes in farming practice.

 BBOWT is working with farmers to make ‘bird-friendly’ areas on their land, to restore and maintain the hedgerows that offer yellowhammers a home, and to grow crops that provide seeds in winter.